voroniys/opendkim-milter/README.md

 Key of the hash is the path name of the file relative to `base_path`.
 The value can be string, array or hash of `key: value` pairs.
 String is directly placed to the file, array represents multiline file with each element is a separate file line, each hash pair will be placed to separate file line, key/value separator is space.
+- `key_files` - fully similar to `config_files`, but deploys the files with access mode 400 instead of 640.

 #### Examples